burlachenkok/exploring-python3/python_details.md

   1. More correct code from a style point of view.
   2. Automatic cross-platform serialization "pickling" for the user and built-in types from the Python standard library.
-  3. A lot of free and commercial IDE with intellisense.
+  3. A lot of free and commercial IDE with IntelliSense.
   4. Built-in debugger.
   5. Python uses <`.`> token to separate packages/subpackage/classes like C# and Java.
 Packages from Perl are called modules in Python.